comodit/combox/README.md

 - `store_uuid`: the uuid of the distribution you want to purchase
 - `settings`: specific settings for the distribution.
 In the example above, the root password.

-## Actions
-deploy    : Define the host on ComodIT and deploy it on VirtualBox. teardown  : Power off the VirtualBox VM, unregister it, then delete the comodit host. setup     : Create a ComodIT environment and upload applications. stop      : Stop the VirtualBox VM. start     : Start the VirtualBox VM. cleanup   : Remove uploaded application from ComodIT